jotorren/microservices-transactions-tcc/README.md

 ThreadLocalContext.put(CURRENT_TRANSACTION_KEY, txId);
 ```

 [06] Asks Spring container to return a **NEW** instance of a `DAO` with an *unsynchronized* `EntityManager` injected into it.
-Makes some calls to the `DAO` methods
+Makes some calls to `DAO` methods

 [07] The `DAO` translates each method call to a set of persistence operations, delegating all of them to its `EntityManager`

 [08] For every persistence operation, the JPA container executes the global entity listener (in the same thread as the `EntityManager` operation)

 [09] The JPA listener checks if a partial transaction id has been informed by the service and in case of unavailability, it does nothing.
-Otherwise (when a partial id can be positively found) it creates a new `EntityCommand` instance with the entity, the type of operation, the partial transaction id, a timestamp and sends it to the `CompositeTransactionManager` instance provided by the Spring container.
+Otherwise (when a partial id can be positively found) it creates a new `EntityCommand` instance with the entity, the type of operation, the partial transaction id and a timestamp.
+After that, it uses the `CompositeTransactionManager` instance (provided by the Spring container) to "enlist" the Command.

 ```java
 private void enlist(Object entity, EntityCommand.Action action, String txId){